 Yellow Light: Composting Cooked Foods and Leftovers

-Obviously, the most eco-friendly option is to eat all of the food you buy, and use up leftovers!
-However, you can compost virtually any cooked foods, including rice and other grains, breads, beans, pastas, sauces, soups, casseroles, eggs, and so on.
-Skip them if they include a lot of meat or dairy—read on to find out why.
+Obviously, the most eco-friendly option is to eat all the food you buy, and use up leftovers!
+However you can compost virtually any cooked foods, including rice and other grains, breads, beans, pastas, sauces, soups, casseroles, eggs and so on.
+Skip them if they include a lot of meat or dairy — read on to find out why.
 Check out our go-to tips for successful spring composting.

 Yellow Light: Composting Meat and Bones

 If you’re composting through a municipal program, you typically can compost cooked meats, including picked-over carcasses and bones.
-However, home composters may want to avoid composting meat and bones, as they can draw unwanted pests to the compost pile.
+Home composters may want to avoid meat and bones, which can draw unwanted pests to the compost pile.